gwoch/Break-the-Bill/README.md

 9) Binding of Isaac inspired game:
 A recreate of the binding of Isaac, but the player can only shoot for a very limited amount of time, and in order properly manage his bullets, must draw on the touchpad to switch weapons.

+10) Paint game 2
+This is based off of Portal and Splatoon.
+In this game, the player cannot move left/right/forward/backward.
+He can only 'teleport' from one place to another by spraying paint in a specific area.
+Keeping in mind that the player has an extremely limited supply of paint, and if, for whatever reason, he leaves the area painted, he is paralyzed and cannot move.

+11) Defenders Intersection
+This is an FPS game, but the player does not fight holding a gun - in fact, he cannot fight at all.
+He can only defend himself from enemy attacks by using his two shields - each having a limited energy supply.
+In order to defeat his enemies, he must use his creativity (we'll also leave some pointers) to advance in the game.

+12) Spy game.
+This is a 1rst POV game, where the player must sneak around the enemy base to complete a mission (retrieve information, etc.) and must not be killed.
+The player has a number of different skills that can be unlocked, but he or she is incapable of directly harming anyone (no guns, no knives, etc).